 Pericardial Mesothelioma: Pericardial mesothelioma, which originates in the lining of the heart cavity, accounts for less than one percent of all mesothelioma cases.
 As this cancer progresses, the heart becomes unable to deliver oxygen to the body, causing a decline in health at a rapid rate.
 Pericardial mesothelioma may be the result of mesothelioma metastasizing from other parts of the body and forming tumors around the heart after asbestos exposure.

 Testicular Mesothelioma: Testicular mesothelioma is another rare form of the disease, with fewer than 100 cases having been diagnosed.
 As with Pericardial Mesothelioma, it is suspected that the disease originates from mesothelioma cancer elsewhere in the body transported to the testicles after asbestos exposure.

 Forms of Asbestos Cancer & Asbestos Illnesses

-If you or a loved one has suffered pleural mesothelioma or another asbestos-related illness, and have questions about the legal remedies available to improve quality of life and medical care, contact The Lyon Firm (800) 513-2403.
+If you or a loved one has suffered pleural mesothelioma or another asbestos-related illness in Ohio, and have questions about the legal remedies available to improve quality of life and medical care, contact The Lyon Firm (800) 513-2403.
 You will speak directly with Mr. Lyon, and he will help you answer these critical questions.